 - Delivering high quality and impactful interventions to learners across the Key Stages, where required, to boost performance.

 Service Pupil premium (£16,430 for the 2021/22 Financial Year)

 Here at Upton High, we welcome learners whose families come from a military background.
 We are proud of our links with the local army barracks and always aim to ensure that the service learners in our school receive support which enables them to succeed.

 Army Education Trust (£14,640 for the 2021/22 Academic Year)

-Through the Army Education Trust grant, we have been able to hire a service-learning mentor who can work with our learners to support their emotional wellbeing and academic performance.
+Through the Armed Forces Education Trust grant, we have been able to hire a service-learning mentor who can work with our learners to support their emotional wellbeing and academic performance.
 The mentor will also help new learners with their transition to our school.